Hasselblad X1D vs Olympus E-PL9

 |Pentax 645Z« »||Y||stereo||mono||Y||-||mini||3.0||-||-||-||Pentax 645Z|

 It is notable that the X1D has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the E-PL9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the X1D does not have a direct predecessor.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Hasselblad X1D and the Olympus E-PL9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.